Introducing the Global Site Selector

 Typically, the GSS operates at a sublevel within the DNS hierarchy, responding only to a certain subset of DNS queries.
 Customers are then required to use a DNS server to process the other types of DNS queries.

-Using software versions 2.0 through 3.0(x), GSS product capabilities have been enhanced to allow the GSS to migrate to the top level of the DNS hierarchy.
+With the v2.0 release, GSS product capabilities have been enhanced to allow the GSS to migrate to the top level of the DNS hierarchy.
 This is accomplished through a product coupling with the Cisco Network Registrar (CNR) which permits the GSS to behave like a DNS appliance, thus simplifying the process of managing and configuring the DNS infrastructure.

 The coupling can be viewed as two separate subsystems running on the same physical hardware with the GSS acting as the front-end DNS server and receiving all DNS requests.